 Meredith sponsors career fairs throughout the year, which give you the opportunity to investigate employers and meet face-to-face with company representatives.
 All graduates are invited to attend these fairs.
-Fairs will be posted on Upcoming Events while additional details and registration information will posted on CareerLink’s Career Events, and OCP social media (Facebook, Pinterest, LinkedIn, and Twitter).
+Fairs will be posted on Handshake and OCP social media (Facebook, Instagram, LinkedIn, and Twitter).

 Many times employers that interview candidates on campus for internships and full-time positions will open up their search to graduates.
-To view opportunities for on campus interviewing Log on to your CareerLink account to view opportunities for on-campus interviewing under the Campus Recruiting tab.
+To view opportunities for on campus interviewing, log on to your Handshake account to view opportunities for on-campus interviewing under the Events tab.

 Networking is a valuable part of the job search process and career development.
 Networking comes in many forms and includes connecting through social media, especially LinkedIn, participating in networking events and functions, and completing informational interviews with professionals in career fields that interest you.
 Join the OCP LinkedIn group to expand your Angel network.